The offence of common assault falls under section 61 of the Crimes Act.

 What penalties do I face for a charge of common assault?

-Generally a common assault charge will be dealt with at a local court, unless you elect to have it heard in a higher court.
+Generally, a common assault charge will be dealt with at a local court, unless the prosecution elects to have it heard in a higher court.

 What are the defences to a common assault charge?